0xJs/CARTP-cheatsheet/Cloud-OnPrem-lateral-movement.md

 ## Pass Through Authentication (PTA) Abuse
 - Once we have admin access to an Azure AD connect server running PTA agent.
+- Not reliable method to check if PTA is used, Check if module is available ```Get-Command -Module PassthroughAuthPSModule```
-- Once the backdoor is installed, we can authenticate as any user synced from onprem without knowing the correct password!
+- Once the backdoor is installed, we can authenticate as any user synced from on-prem without knowing the correct password!

-#### Install a backdoor (needs to be run ad administrator
+#### Install a backdoor (needs to be run ad administrator)
 ```
 Install-AADIntPTASpy
 ```